MiSTer-devel/PSX_MiSTer/README.md

    - II -> Right Analog Down, Rectangle (100% pressed), L2 (100% pressed)
    - L -> L1 (100% pressed)
    - R -> R1

+SNAC can be selected for each port and will support gamepads and memory cards on the corresponding slot.
+When SNAC is enabled for a slot, the emulated gamepad/memory for this slot is disconnected.

 ## Status

-Work in progress, don't report any bugs!
+Work in progress, don't report bugs yet!

-- some games working
+- many games working

 --